technicallyerik/demo-dotnetmvc/README.md

 with [Newtonsoft Json](http://james.newtonking.com/pages/json-net.aspx) which is generally considered better performing than other JSON frameworks.

+The WebClient class is part of the base .NET 4.5 framework.

 **Services/ICurrencyService.cs**

 The interface for the above service, used for dependency injection and unit testing.

+**Services/CurrencyServiceSettings.cs**

+This defines a custom XML setting for the service, which is used in the *web.config* file.
+This setting stores the Open Exchange Rates API url and your key.
+It is typically good practice to store user configuration settings in the *web.config* file, because you can leverage many tools to help modify this file depending on the environment you are on (dev, beta, production, etc).

 **Views/Web.config**